The clarinets I use(d):

 - After a year of investigations I found the solution: ‘Selmer’.
 Six months after my preferred model showed up at eBay.
 Almost perfect.
 Low pitch, big bore, 4 rings.
 The best keywork I have ever seen.
 A funny thing about it is the low Eb.
 Quite unusual and annoying, but I’ll get used to it.
 K-series from around 1924, old logo, in original case – previously owned by a member of “Fat Waters and His Danceonians” (whoever they were).
 This one has been sold.

 - ‘Selmer’, M-series from 1939.
 While I was bidding on the K-series, my friend Mogens turned up with a Selmer he bought a few years ago.
 My earlier attempts to wrest it away from him had been in vain, but now he asked me to check it out for him.
 “Something is wrong when it’s getting warmed up”, he claimed.
 Fantastic tone, but the key-work is not the most elegant.
+There is a third ring for the left hand, and I can’t figure out what it is good for.
 Nothing wrong whatsoever!

 - ‘Selmer’.
 K-series from around 1927.
 New logo.
 Dating the K-series is only approxymate, as Selmer didn’t keep any records on the production.